 What incident software are you currently using

-The OSFC will verify your information and create your fire company/department account.
+OSFC will verify your information and create your fire company/department account.
 Your designated contact will receive an email with instructions on how to set up a program and receive training.
-All submissions to this office will be verified prior to establishment of PennFIRS On-Line account activation.
+All submissions to this office will be verified prior to establishment of PennFIRS Online account activation.

-Departments should always check with the OSFC or your county EMA/911 agency before beginning to use an FDID.
-A list of FDID numbers can be found at FDID List - August 2017 UPDATED (PDF).
+Departments should always check with OSFC or your county EMA/911 agency before beginning to use an FDID.
+You can access a current list of FDID numbers (PDF).